-Currently, the Federal Emergency Management Agency (FEMA) administers three Hazard Mitigation Assistance (HMA) grants programs to assist communities in mitigating the effects of natural hazards: Hazard Mitigation Grant Program (HMGP), Flood Mitigation Assistance (FMA) Program, and the Pre-Disaster Mitigation (PDM).
+Currently, the Federal Emergency Management Agency (FEMA) administers three Hazard Mitigation Assistance (HMA) grants programs to assist communities in mitigating the effects of natural hazards: Hazard Mitigation Grant Program (HMGP), Flood Mitigation Assistance (FMA) Program, and Building Resilient Infrastructure and Communities (BRIC) which replaced the former Pre-Disaster Mitigation (PDM).
 State, tribal and local government agencies may apply through the States to receive benefit from these programs.

 1. Hazard Mitigation Grant Program (HMGP): Supports cost-effective post-disaster planning and projects following a Presidential major disaster declaration.
 Click here for more information.

 2. Flood Mitigation Assistance (FMA): supports projects and planning that reduces or eliminates long term risk of flood damage to structures insured under the NFIP.
 For additional information click here.

 3. Building Resilient Infrastructure and Communities (formerly Pre-Disaster Mitigation): support communities through capability-and capacity-building as they undertake various hazard mitigation projects to reduce or eliminate risks from disasters and natural hazards.
 Click here for additional information.